What is the DACI Decision-Making Framework?

 According to product management experts Brian Lawley and Pamela Schure, the RACI system can work well for many types of business projects.
 But product management teams face added challenges, because they are continuously pushing forward on several fronts at the same time, many of which require strategic decisions.
 Because it emphasizes decision clarity, Lawley and Schure explain, the DACI model often represents a better framework for product managers.

-Roles and Responsibilities in the DACI Decision Model
+What are the Roles and Responsibilities in the DACI Decision Model?

 In the DACI group-decision model, the Driver is the project leader.